ainsleydev/website/content/posts/optimise-seo/index.md

 ### Styling

 Applying no JS styles can be a bit of pain.
 A neat trick is to have a `.scss` file with all of your no JS styling and compile it as a separate CSS file, let's call it `no-js.css`.
-In the header of you can encapsulate the CSS file in a `<noscript>` element, to only display when the client has no JS.
+In the `<head>` you can encapsulate the CSS file in a `<noscript>` element to only display when the client has no JS.

 ```html
 <head>